rewop/RwConfig/README.md

 RwConfig
 ========

-Handle different environment configurations of your apps
+Handle simple and complicated configurations for your applications.

 How to install in your module
 -----------------------------